 Freedom House awarded Thailand a 2021 Internet Freedom Score of 36/100 (0 = Least Free, 100 = Most Free).
 That low overall score for internet freedom was due, at least partially, to political censorship and arrests of bloggers and other internet users for sharing links of reports that were critical of the Thai government.

 Websites that the government has blocked include those discussing the political situation in the country’s Muslim south – especially sites supporting the Patani United Liberation Organization (PULO).
 The government also blocks news sites from outside of Thailand, as well as various web discussion boards, video-sharing sites, and websites that insult or threaten the royal family.

 Thailand does not block any of the major social networks.
-However, the government actively monitors both social network and private communication, arresting citizens for making “objectionable” posts on the social network.
-Thailand does not actively block access to file sharing sites.
+However, the government actively monitors both social networks and private communication, arresting citizens for making “objectionable” posts on the social network.
+Thailand does not actively block access to file-sharing sites.

 Government officials can instruct internet service providers to retain computer traffic data for up to two years.
 Providers must otherwise store the data for a period of at least 90 days.

 Netflix is available in Thailand, but available content is severely lacking when compared to other countries.
 Hulu and BBC iPlayer restrict their content to viewers located in their countries of operation.

 Happily, Thai internet users can use a Virtual Private Network (VPN) to protect their online activities from prying eyes and gain access to content that might normally not be available in their country.

 In this article, I’ll provide information about the top seven VPNs that can best protect and enhance your online activities from inside Thailand.

 How to Use a VPN From Inside Thailand

 Using a VPN inside Thai borders is as easy as 1, 2, 3 (4, 5, 6, 7):